-We conduct our audits in accordance with the generally accepted auditing standards in the United States of America.
-Our responsibilities under these rules are described in our report on the responsibilities of auditors to conduct audits of financial statements.
-We are required to be independent of the Credit Union and fulfill our other ethical responsibilities in accordance with the ethical requirements relevant to our audits.
-We believe that the evidence we obtained from our audit is sufficient and appropriate to provide the basis for our unmodified opinion on the regulatory basis of accounting and our qualified opinion according to generally accepted accounting principles in the United States of America.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audits of the Financial Statements section of our report.
+We are required to be independent of the Credit Union and to meet our other ethical responsibilities in accordance with the relevant ethical requirements relating to our audits.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our unmodified opinion on the regulatory basis of accounting and our qualified opinion on U.S generally accepted accounting principles.